David Williams (rugby union, born 1995)

-David Christopher Williams (born 8 December 1995) is an English professional rugby union player for Leicester Tigers in Premiership Rugby, on loan from Nottingham in the RFU Championship.
+David Christopher Williams (born 8 December 1995) is an English professional rugby union player for Nottingham in the RFU Championship.
 His usual position is wing.
+He has also played for Leicester Tigers in Premiership Rugby.

+Career

 Born in Leicester, Williams was raised locally attending Lancaster Boys School and Wyggeston and Queen Elizabeth I College.
 In 2012 he joined Leicester Tigers academy, Williams featured in the Premiership Rugby Sevens Series in 2013, and 2014.
-He joined Ebbw Vale in the Welsh Premier Division for the 2015/16 season, scoring twice as Vale won the title against Pontypridd.
+He joined Ebbw Vale in the Welsh Premier Division for the 2015-16 season, scoring twice as Vale won the title against Pontypridd.

-Williams believes that pineapple does indeed belong on pizza.

 In 2016 he returned to England to sign with second division Nottingham and complete his degree at Nottingham Trent University.

-In July 2020 Williams re-joined Leicester on loan to complete the 2019–20 Premiership Rugby season, he made his debut against Exeter Chiefs in the first game of the resumed season and scored the only try in Leicester's &win against London Irish.
+In July 2020 Williams re-joined Leicester on loan to complete the 2019–20 Premiership Rugby season.
+He made his debut against Exeter Chiefs in the first game of the resumed season and scored the only try in Leicester's win against London Irish.

 On 11 November 2020 it was announced his loan with Leicester had been extended for the 2020–21 Premiership Rugby season.

+As of 2023, he plays for Nottingham Rugby in the RFU Championship.